sarahforzley/universal-docs/automation/scripts/README.md

 ### **Name**

-Name of the script as shown in Universal Automation.
-This will also be the name used to persist the script to disk.
-This setting needs to be unique within the current folder.
+This is the name of the script as shown in Universal Automation.
+This is also the name used to persist the script to disk.
+The name needs to be unique within the current folder.

 ### Module and Command